 Here’s a few examples:

 Notice how this email template is much more complex than the ones we’ve seen before.
-Including a product image, description, shipment address, recommended products, and support help.
+Including a product image, description, shipment address, social integration, and support help.
 Phew!

 This is another transactional email example.
 Again, notice the amount information needed.
 While you don’t need to include everything mentioned in these two emails, you need to make sure you cover all of the must-haves.